nishantkelkar-blog/nishantkelkar-blog.github.io/_posts/2021-03-14-ml-feature-selection-1.md

 For various reasons (mostly cost related), if we have an $n$ dimensional space, collecting ~$2^n$ data points for a reasonably large value of $n$ is not practical.
 Therefore, what we _can_ do is reduce the dimensionality of the dataset to $m$ where $m \ll n$ and also such that if we have $d$ data points, $d >= 2^m$.
-Such a dimensionality reduction amounts to two things: (a) features either have to be thrown away or combined with other features, and (b) since we are going from "more data" to "less data", we are inherently throwing away some information.
+Such a dimensionality reduction amounts to two things: (a) some features are kept and others have to be thrown away, and (b) since we are going from "more data" to "less data", we are inherently throwing away some information.
 And so there is bound to be some data loss.

 Such high--dimensional, low cardinality data is not uncommon in practice.